This post may contain affiliate links. Please read our disclosure policy.

-Potato croquettes are a small plate sort of appetizer or snack, made from mashed potatoes that can also be served as a main course with a fresh garden salad.
+Potato croquettes are a small plate sort of appetizer or snack, made from mashed potatoes that can also be served as a main course with a copycat Olive Garden Salad.
 They usually include cheese and a salty protein, like ham or bacon with a binder, in this case flour, to hold them together.
 Croquettes are formed into a thick disk shape and fried in oil until they are golden and crispy all around.

 How to Make Potato Croquettes

 This recipe assumes you have some leftover mashed potatoes on hand, but other than that the ingredients are super simple to get.
 It’s also very versatile so you can get creative with the ingredients.